 USP Convention Membership

-The USP Convention constitutes more than 400 member organizations, and includes academic institutions; health practitioner and scientific associations; consumer organizations; manufacturer and trade associations; government bodies and associations; and non-governmental standards-setting and conformity assessment bodies.
+The USP Convention consists of almost 450 member organizations representing a variety of valuable perspectives, including: academic institutions; health practitioner and scientific associations; consumer organizations; manufacturer and trade associations; government bodies and associations; and non-governmental standards-setting and conformity assessment bodies.
 Members participate in discussions on issues of interest to their constituents, vote on resolutions that guide USP's policies and initiatives, and elect the USP Convention officers (the president and treasurer), trustees, and the Council of Experts.
-Learn more.
+Members must be invited and approved by the Council of the Convention and the Board of Trustees.

 Board of Trustees